Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 752 days in the last 5 years of Vanguard Extended Market Index Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of Vanguard Extended Market Index Fund is 752 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: